schochastics/snahelper/README.md

 edges if there are two edges running between the same set of nodes to make them visible.
 If you do not have reciprocal edges, then just leave it at 0.~~ Edges are now drawn with `geom_edge_fan` to automatically bend reciprocal edges and leave other edges straight.
+The `Pts. per Edge` input controls the number of points drawn along the edge.
+In most use cases this should simply be 2.
+The value should be increased though in the presence of reciprocal directed edges.

 ![](figures/edges.png)